faisal-alam1342/fire_detection_yolo/README.md

 # fire_detection_yolo
-custom YOLO model which will can be used to detect fire, this is complete end to end to project in which web based flask API is been used to streamline the fire detection system with notification intregation with email using SMTP client.
-It support direct https stream, webcam, videos, images, frame.
-Please follow the steps to get the setups running.
+custom YOLO model which can be used to detect fire, this is a complete end to end to project in which i have used a web based flask API is to streamline the fire detection system as well as notification intregation with email using SMTP client.
+It supports direct https streams, webcam, videos, images, frame.
+Please follow the steps to complete installation.
-The top level dependencies are listed in pip_install.

 # How to run the model
 # step to follow
 ```